dillonkearns/dillonkearns.com/content/newsletters/2025-06-14-introducing-soir-noir.md

 ## What We're Working On

-We've been doing a deep dive on Brazilian jazz lately, prepping an all-Bossa Nova and Samba program for an upcoming private event with the incredible Matt Perko on drums and the legendary Kim Collins on bass.
+We've been doing a deep dive on Brazilian jazz lately, prepping an all-Bossa Nova and Samba program for an upcoming private event as a quartet.
 I absolutely love Bossa - it has such a laid back yet melancholy quality at the same time.
-We're working on some of my favorite Jobim classics including One Note Samba, Wave, and Corcovado.
+We're working on some of my favorite Jobim classics including

+- One Note Samba
+- Wave
+- Corcovado

+Many more of course, but those are a few of my favorites.

 We're planning to weave some of these Brazilian influences into our upcoming Fox Wine show, too.

 Hope to see you soon!